BerryRahul/BerryRahul/ReadMe.md

 # 💫 About Me:
-I am a third year Bachelor of science student at university of Toronto.
+I am a third year Bachelor of Science Student at University of Toronto.
 Extremely passionate about the possibilities of programming, machine learning, and building useful applications.

 # 🚀 What I’m currently working on:
 🤖 - Exploring SVM Machine Learning Models <br>